ujjwall-R/BookMark-And-Search-Engine/ReadMe.md

 ### Benefits of building the app and not using the google search bar

 - In case of any successful search, we store the query and result in the database.
 This makes the app fast in case of further similar search.
 Also, we can create a custom filtering and ranking using any machine learning techniques later on in our project.
-- I wanted to build a recommendation system.
+- I built a recommendation system.
 So in case of every successful search, the query is stored in the database in another table of recommendations.
-I am currently using [jquery auto recommendation](https://www.geeksforgeeks.org/autocomplete-input-suggestion-using-python-and-flask/) to implement the feature.
+I am currently using [jQuery Autocomplete](https://jqueryui.com/autocomplete/) to implement the feature.
-  In short, the more the search engine is used, the better will be our recommendation system be.
-Its like training the model after searches.
+- In short, the more the search engine is used, the better will be our recommendation system be.
+It is analogous to training the model after successful search.
+This ensures that only correct and relevant recommendations are provided.
+No such recommendation is shown which results in no search result.

+- When there is a successful search, if there is no such query in the recommendations database, the query is stored for the betterment of recommendations for other users or future searches

-- I can play with the UI as per my wish.
+- Another benefit of using flask app is that I can play with the UI as per my wish.
 Its always more handy.

-## Usage
+# Usage

 Move to the root directory of the project
 Open settings.py